Forum Backlinks: What Are They And Do They Hurt SEO

 A website or web page can be a web resource.
 The number, relevance, and quality of backlinks help search engines like Google evaluate the importance of a web resource.
 Google analyzes web pages based on PageRank to prioritize the order of web pages in SERPs.

 Forum backlinks are a particular type of backlink generated on profiles you create on various Forum sites.
-You can find forum backlinks on forums, such as Reddit, Quora, Stack Exchange, etc. It was a prevalent practice to build links on communities and forums.
+You can find forum backlinks on platforms like Reddit, Quora, and Stack Exchange.
+It was a prevalent practice to build links on communities and forums.

-A forum backlink can be updated on your user profile, or it could be your signature, or else it can be a comment or reply on a Forum post.
+A forum backlink can be added to your user profile, your signature, or a comment or reply on a Forum post.
 Usually, spammers create a user profile to join a web forum and then add a link to their profile.
 This is one of the easiest but worst and most outdated methods of link building.

 Are Forum Backlinks Good for SEO?
 Is There a Correlation?